Florida’s East Coast Beaches

 We share the best beaches on Florida's East Coast.

 Keep in mind: Price and stock could change after publish date, and we may make money from these links.

-Blue skies, white sand and clear warm waters: Florida's east coast beaches routinely deliver on all 3 fronts.
-Still, no 2 Florida beaches are alike.
-With a coastline that stretches some 360 miles, the Sunshine’s State’s east coast beaches offer a diverse array of sun-and-sand options.
-Learn to surf on the gently breaking waves of Cocoa Beach, FL.
-Head to Florida’s Treasure Coast with a metal detector to scan the sand for pirate booty.
-Or do the glam thing and check into a jet-set hotel in the tony seaside town of Palm Beach, FL.
-Come along as we hit these unique beach areas along Florida’s east coast.
+Blue skies, white sand and clear warm waters: Florida's East Coast beaches routinely deliver on all three fronts.
+Still, no two Florida beaches are alike.
+With a coastline that stretches some 360 miles, the Sunshine’s State’s East Coast beaches offer a diverse array of sun-and-sand options.
+Learn to surf on the gently breaking waves of Cocoa Beach, head to Florida’s Treasure Coast with a metal detector to scan the sand for pirate booty, or do the glam thing and check into a jet-set hotel in the tiny seaside town of Palm Beach.
+Come along as we hit these unique beach areas along Florida’s East Coast.

 A bold, brash blend of South American sexiness and pure Florida frivolity, Miami Beach is the place for people watching.
-With the Art Deco facades of Ocean Drive as your backdrop, watch the toned bodies play volleyball and sun themselves bronze.
-For coffee, hit News Café, a local institution that attracts a mix of beach bums and business types on hiatus.
-And enjoy cocktails poolside under the impossibly tall palm trees at the Delano South Beach hotel, where you may just spot a celebrity or 2.
+With the art deco facades of Ocean Drive as your backdrop, watch the toned bodies play volleyball and sun themselves bronze.
+For coffee, hit News Cafe, a local institution that attracts a mix of beach bums and business types on hiatus.
+Enjoy cocktails poolside under the impossibly tall palm trees at the Delano South Beach Hotel, where you may just spot a celebrity or two.

-Florida’s many beaches are certainly diverse, but one constant remains wherever you go: sunshine, and lots of it.
-So pack the highest SPF, an umbrella, then hop on US 1 for a beach road trip with a bit of everything.
+Florida’s many beaches are certainly diverse, but one constant remains wherever you go — sunshine, and lots of it.
+So pack the highest SPF, an umbrella, then hop on the road for a beach road trip with a bit of everything.

 Based in Cocoa Beach, FL, Terry Ward has written about Florida beaches for publications such as The Washington Post and AOL Travel.